-US Estate Tax on \$1,000,000 \$345,800
+U.S. Estate Tax on \$1,000,000: \$330,800

-Portion of Unified Credit: (\$2,081,800 x \$1,000,000) \$10,000,000 \$208,180
+Portion of Unified Credit: (\$1,730,800 x \$1,000,000) \$10,000,000 (\$173,080)

-Net US Estate Tax: \$137,620
+Net U.S. Estate Tax: \$157,720

-In addition, a marital credit of \$208,180 is available where a surviving spouse inherits the U.S. property.
+A marital credit of \$173,080 is available where a surviving spouse inherits the U.S. property.

-• Finally, a Canadian resident may be subject to both U.S. estate tax and Canadian income tax on accrued capital gains on the same U.S. property.
+• Finally, since a Canadian resident may be subject to both U.S. estate tax and Canadian income tax on accrued capital gains on the same U.S. property, an offsetting foreign tax credit is typically available to avoid double taxation.

 The Treaty provides that U.S. estate tax payable by Canadians can be claimed as a foreign tax credit on their Canadian tax return for the year of death to reduce or eliminate the Canadian capital gains tax on the U.S. property that was subject to U.S. estate tax.

-The Treaty also specifies that a Canadian foreign tax credit may be available in respect of U.S. estate tax paid on U.S. stock options and U.S. securities held within an RRSP or RRIF to reduce the Canadian income tax otherwise payable as a result of death.
-However, a foreign tax credit is not available if the RRSP or RRIF is transferred to a surviving spouse on a tax-deferred basis.
+In addition, the Treaty clarifies that a Canadian foreign tax credit may be available in respect of U.S. estate tax paid on U.S. stock options and U.S. securities held within an RRSP/RRIF to reduce the Canadian income tax otherwise payable as a result of death.

 The deceased's estate must file an estate tax return with the Internal Revenue Service to report and pay any estate tax for the year in which the death occurs.
-A return must be filed if the deceased owned U.S. property with a value exceeding \$60,000, even if as a result of the Treaty there is no U.S. estate tax liability.
-The U.S. estate tax return must be filed to claim the benefits provided under the Treaty.
+A return must be filed if the deceased owned U.S. property with a value exceeding \$60,000 even if as a result of the Treaty, there is no U.S. estate tax liability.
+In addition, certain U.S. tax forms must be filed to claim the benefits provided under the Treaty.